george-richardson/terraform-aws-stateless-secrets/README.md

    moved.
 2. This module does not remove a single point of failure for secret compromises.
 When using `aws_secretsmanager_secret_version` this single point of failure is granting access to the Terraform state file.
-   When using this module the single point of failure is granting `kms:Decrypt` permission on the KMS key.
+   When using this module, the single point of failure is granting `kms:Decrypt` permission on the KMS key.
 3. When using this module you may be tempted to store your encrypted secrets in version control.
 If you do this, understand that granting someone `kms:Decrypt` on the KMS key grants them access to all values _ever_ encrypted with that key.